 MCDS uses Investigations in Number, Space, and Data (3rd Edition) or "TERC" for mathematics in Lower School.
 Research-based and developed by the research collaborative TERC under a grant from the National Science Foundation, this program is a hands-on, activity-based program that supports the development of mathematical thinking, problem-solving, computational fluency, application of math skills to real life problems, and effective communication of mathematical thinking.
+Teachers also use the Context for Learning Mathematics curriculum, providing authentic problem solving opportunities to apply their learning and work collaboratively.
 Students consistently are expected to think and reason in their mathematical work, both independently and in small collaborative groups, and to explore multiple strategies for solving problems.
 Communicating mathematical thinking is an integral part of the program as students communicate their findings, share approaches, conjectures, difficulties and results.